vernonclarke/Day_R_analysis/README.md

 **Linear Regression** is performed using the package `lmer`.
 The function determines whether the fit of the model is singular.
 If not then it fits by random mixed effects model.
 In `lmer` terminology, the formula for this is **y ~ x + (1|s)**.
 This formula specifies how the dependent variable 'y' is modeled in relation to the independent (or fixed-effect) predictor variable 'x' and the random effect of the subject 's'.

-**y ~ x + (1|s)**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of the subject s.
+**y ~ x + (1|s)**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of subject s.

 - y: This is the dependent variable you are trying to model or predict.
 -  ~: The tilde separates the dependent variable from the independent variables and random effects.